Perfectionist Traits: Ways to Overcome Perfectionism

 Perfectionist traits and characteristics

 Despite these challenges, some perfectionists do manage to reach impressive heights.
 However, it takes a lot of patience and determination.
-Two qualities that tend to be in short supply for this subset of people.
-So if you’re struggling to overcome any of the traits mentioned above, don’t despair.
+Two qualities that tend to be in short supply for many people.
+So if you’re struggling to overcome any of the traits mentioned above, don’t fret.
 There are plenty of ways to work through these challenges and reach your full potential.

 Perfectionism and burnout